-Reefs And Rain Forests
+Reefs and Rain Forests

 The Natural Heritage of Malaysian Borneo

-Text and photographs by Murray S. Kaufman
+Text and Photographs by Murray S. Kaufman

+He shows us the powerful contrasts and similarities of these two unique environments in an intimate, cohesive, and unprecedented way.
 Through his photographs, which depict graphically the vital essential concept of biodiversity, Kaufman opens the way for a new understanding and a new commitment to conservation of these rain forests and coral reefs.

 Kaufman's photos give us a vision and a feel for what he describes as, "one of the most exuberantly alive, and essential, places on Earth."
 They are an invitation for all of us to visit and explore nature in all its mystery and splendor.

-A portion of the proceeds from the sale of this title will be donated to World Wildlife Fund Malaysia.
+A portion of the proceeds from the sale of this title will be donated to the World Wildlife Fund Malaysia.
 The cover and an 18-page excerpt of 30 images from the book appeared in the Spring 2002 issue of Nature's Best.

 276 pages, 10" x 12", full-color dust jacket, 226 full-color photographs, 3 color maps, technical notes, photographer's notes, 2002.
 Published by Reefs and Rain Forests Publications.